 “I train physician assistants, and it used to be that these were wanna-be-doctors.
 Not anymore.
 That has changed with the advent of team-based care,” Bowser says.
 “That solo doctor is a myth.
 You can’t do medicine alone.
 The knowledge base is too vast.
 One person can’t absorb all that.”

 In many states, a PA can own their own practice, he says.

 “But those who go that route usually have a lot of experience.
 Some of those who have been a PA awhile move into education, and other move into the business side of medicine.
 There is a huge demand for hospital administrators, and some physician assistants move up that way,” he says.

 Growth Outlook, Salary Range, Strengths and Advancements of Nurse practitioners

 The independence of working independently of physicians is a great incentive for some people to move into the nurse practitioner career.
-In fact, the profession rates #2 as the best job in health care and No. 2 job overall in top 100 jobs, according to the U.S. News & World Report.
+In fact, the profession rates #2 as the best job in health care and No. 2 job overall in the top 100 jobs, according to the U.S. News & World Report.

-Dr. Rebecca Zukowski, Dean for the College of Nursing at Resurrection University in Chicago, says that applications at her college for nurse practitioner program have definitely gone up just like it has at most of the program across the country.
+Dr. Rebecca Zukowski, Dean for the College of Nursing at Resurrection University in Chicago, says that applications at her college for a nurse practitioner program have definitely gone up just like it has at most of the program across the country.